GitMoDu/IntegerSignal/README.md

 # IntegerSignal
-A header-only C++ library for efficient integer-only signal processing and response curves, defined using templates for fast and flexible mathematical operations.
+A header-only C++ library for efficient integer-only signal processing and response curves, defined using templates for speed and (compile-time) flexibility.

 ## Features
-- Integer-only Arithmetic: No floating point operations, ensuring efficiency and suitability for systems where floating-point math is not available.
+- Integer-only Arithmetic: No floating point operations, compatible and fast even on 8 bit MCUs.

-- Templates and Inheritance: Provides flexibility and ease of use, allowing for custom filter and response curve implementations.
+- Templates and Inheritance: Filters and Curves are compile time chainable, making it simple do define custom filter types.

-- Common Filters: Includes implementations of various filters like EMA (Exponential Moving Average) and DEMA (Double Exponential Moving Average).
+- Filters: Includes implementations of EMA (Exponential Moving Average) and DEMA (Double Exponential Moving Average).

-- Response Curves: Includes implementations for common mathematical curves like power and fast square root.
+- Curves: Includes implementations for power^2, power^2, root^2.
+Square root operations are hardware accelerated on ARM architectures (_CLZ_).